atk4/data/docs/quickstart.rst

 .. warning:: Do not mix-up business model references with database relations
     (foreign keys).

-References are defined by calling :php:meth:`Model::hasOne()` or :php:meth:`Model::hasMany()`.
+References are defined by calling :php:meth:`Model::addHasOne()` or :php:meth:`Model::addHasMany()`.
 You always specify destination model and you can optionally specify which fields are used for conditioning.

 One to Many